playitpat/playitpat/README.md

-# 👋 Hi, I'm Pat — Data Analyst / Data Engineer based in Tokyo
+# 👋 Hi, I'm Pat — Business Analyst based in Tokyo

 I am a French–Brazilian data professional living in Japan, currently pursuing an International MBA at **Waseda Business School** under the MEXT scholarship.
 My work bridges **data engineering, analytics, and business strategy**, with a strong interest in applied AI and practical automation.